nerney/aurora-serverless/README.md

 # aurora-serverless

-Serverless framework with Aurora Serverless
+This poc will use Serverless Framework with Golang on AWS with an Aurora Serverless database.